arc-language/arc-lang/parser/PACKAGE.md

 	// EnterExternParameterList is called when entering the externParameterList production.
 	EnterExternParameterList(c *ExternParameterListContext)

+	// EnterGenericParams is called when entering the genericParams production.
+	EnterGenericParams(c *GenericParamsContext)

+	// EnterGenericParamList is called when entering the genericParamList production.
+	EnterGenericParamList(c *GenericParamListContext)

+	// EnterGenericArgs is called when entering the genericArgs production.
+	EnterGenericArgs(c *GenericArgsContext)

+	// EnterTypeList is called when entering the typeList production.
+	EnterTypeList(c *TypeListContext)

 	// EnterFunctionDecl is called when entering the functionDecl production.
 	EnterFunctionDecl(c *FunctionDeclContext)

+	// EnterReturnType is called when entering the returnType production.
+	EnterReturnType(c *ReturnTypeContext)

 	// EnterParameterList is called when entering the parameterList production.
 	EnterParameterList(c *ParameterListContext)